Daniel-Pliego/Proyecto-FIS/Documentacion/Tercera entrega/Reporte/Reporte (proceso de seguimiento y control del producto).md

 Our "Product Backlog" is made by Scrum Master, who prioritizes the tasks according to their delivery date.

-Los Sprints tienen distinta duración, algunos duran 1 o 2 semanas de acuerdo con las características que buscamos implementar.

-Sprints have different duration, some last 1 or 2 weeks according to the characteristics we are looking to implement.
+The prints have different duration, some last 1 or 2 weeks according to the characteristics we are looking to implement.

 Lo más cercano que tenemos a un Sprint Review., son las exposiciones de avances en clase en donde recibimos comentarios de los profesores para saber si vamos en buen camino.